hkdb/SSHshare/README.md

 ## Description
 ---
-A Graphical Desktop Application (wrapper) written in Go, Javascript, and HTML5 that simplifies encrypting and decrypting files with [ssh-vault](https://ssh-vault.com).
+A Cross-Platform Graphical Desktop Application (wrapper) written in Go, Javascript, and HTML5 that simplifies encrypting and decrypting files with [ssh-vault](https://ssh-vault.com).

 ## Concept
 ---